yotam180/unique_counter/Article/Article.md

 <center>(7.1) - BST metrics graph: Blue - comparisons, orange - placements</center>

 The comparisons count does not precisely reflect a "linear" growth.
-However, the yellow dashed line is a linear trendline emphasizing that the comparisons grow linearly.
+However, the yellow dashed line is a linear trendline emphasising that the comparisons grow linearly.

 Similarly to algorithm 1, the limited constant range of possible elements in the array limits the BST size to a constant value, reducing the overall comparisons and placements from $\Theta(n\log(n))$ to $\Theta(n)$.
 With a broader range to work with, we should be able to observe a graph depicting $\Theta(n\log(n))$